 Varnish creates a permanent enrichment of the colors.
 Even if you’ve just finished your painting and it looks great, fresh, and bright, acrylics will dry and lose a bit of their gloss.

 You can use acrylic paint with more gloss like Winsor & Newton but only a varnish will make gloss and color saturation permanent.

 Many artists, especially those who work in photorealistic techniques, rediscovered the beauty of their paintings after varnishing.

 5 – Even and unified surface

-Every brand and paint has different amount of binder and pigment in it.
+Every brand and paint has a different amount of binder and pigment in it.
 Some brands create low sheen or extreme sheen paint.

 The amount of water you add to dilute paint will also affect its sheen.

-Varnishing will smooth all these differences and create even and unified look, that we and other people will perceive as something finished and beautiful.
+Varnishing will smooth all these differences and create an even and unified look, that we and other people will perceive as something finished and beautiful.